hwxi/POLYLIB-for-teaching/README.md

 # POLYLIB-for-teaching
-The project attempts to build basic libraries for teaching various programming languages
+The project attempts to build basic libraries for teaching various programming languages.